particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### M-SoM and Muon power 2024-11-20

+Added an additional warning to the M-SoM migration guides that the power requirements are different than previous Particle devices.

 ### Import device tool fix 2024-11-20

 Fixed a bug in the [Import devices tool](/tools/cloud-tools/import-devices/) where it would not import Wi-Fi devices that do not have an ICCID.